Management by Objectives

 What is Management by Objectives (MBO)?

 It is necessary to bear in mind that the MBO is strategic.
-As the people sitting at the top chairs do want the accomplishment of certain objectives predefined, set, executed, and agreed upon.
+The people sitting at the top chairs want to accomplish certain predefined objectives, set, executed, and agreed upon.
 The objectives are there for achievement but towards the vision completion.

-The roadmap from mission (the very reason of being of an organization) to the vision (what you want to be) is taken task via MBO.
-It is highly pertinent to mention here that the objectives are to be very clearly communicated to the organizational members by the strategic level say the employer(s).
+The roadmap from mission (the very reason for being of an organization) to the vision (what you want to be) is taken task via MBO.
+It is highly pertinent to mention here that the objectives are to be very clearly communicated to the organizational members at the strategic level say the employer(s).

 The important steps in MBO that should be followed are as mentioned: